yechyang/S10262604_Assignment1/README.md

 # S10262604_Assignment1

-## I used Iphone 11 for the responsiveness
+## I used Iphone X for the responsiveness

 ## KYC Bakery